 Beyond Personal Finance

 In Beyond Personal Finance, Charla McKinley teaches teens about finances for life.
-She begins with planning for college and career, and continues through marriage, purchasing a home, dealing with a job loss, paying income tax, and other critical aspects of life that affect finances.
+She begins with planning for college and career and continues through marriage, purchasing a home, dealing with a job loss, paying income tax, tracking investments, and other critical aspects of life that affect finances.

-McKinley begins with a lesson about college and career decisions to help students realize the long-range consequences of those decisions.
+McKinley begins with a lesson about college and career decisions to help students realize the importance of education and training and the long-range consequences of those decisions.
 Students then make college and career decisions for the purposes of the course that influence their financial future as it plays out through the rest of the course.
-McKinley takes the approach that, in most cases, young adults will be better off if they plan to get a college degree.
-She provides realistic financial comparisons for various options, allowing for the possibility that some students might succeed without college.
-Nevertheless, she tries to convince them that a college degree is likely to set them up for better financial security.
+(For younger students, check out McKinley's course Before Personal Finance.)

 In Beyond Personal Finance, students will be working out their own financial plans for their future selves through a game-like structure.
 Students make their own realistic choices that both influence their progress in the game and help them learn how to make the best choices in real life.
 The game introduces elements of chance that disrupt financial plans through “plot twists” selected by the spin of an electronic wheel.

-While the course might influence choices students are making in real life, choices made for the future apply only within the course.
+While the course might influence choices students make in real life, choices made for the future apply only within the course.
 This is a learning opportunity for students to test out real-life decisions and experience the consequences of those decisions without real-life consequences.

 Students are expected to be honest and realistic, basing their answers on their own situations and guessing as best they can about the future.
 They should consult with parents regarding some of their choices.
 For instance, parental input regarding financial planning for college is absolutely essential.

 While the decisions about college and career are foundational, that’s only the beginning of a young person’s journey into adulthood.
-Each of the lessons is designed to represent a year further down the road in life.
+Each lesson represents a year further down the road in life.
 In most lessons, students have to make a choice that will impact their budget, then recalculate their budget based upon that choice.
 Students will answer questions, take notes, and complete budget charts at each “stage of life” using the electronic or PDF forms found in the student portal.
 They will also complete worksheets with computations such as for purchasing either a new or used car, calculating the effects of simple and compound interest, and calculating a net paycheck after deductions have been taken.
+An interactive Car Trouble Wheel teaches the risks and rewards of car ownership.

 Lessons often incorporate supplemental videos that are accessed through links in the parent/teacher portal.
 For example, in the first lesson, McKinley has students watch a sobering video about the student debt crisis.
 The second lesson links to a Saturday Night Live skit, “Don’t Buy Stuff,” that illustrates how easily we make decisions to buy things even when we can’t afford them.